 Strong Leads: A Film Seminar for High School Girls is an after-school seminar spotlighting films about and made by women.
 It is designed for 10th, 11th and 12th grade girls.
 A presentation of the Belcourt’s education and engagement program, Strong Leads explores gender representation in cinema, in the Hollywood establishment, and in film discourse.

-We’ll feature four films from a variety of genres and cultures—and follow with discussions and activities.
-Strong Leads sessions take place on Mondays, Apr 8-29 | 4:00-7:30pm.
+We’ll feature films from a variety of genres and cultures—and follow with discussions and activities.
+Strong Leads sessions take place on consecutive Mondays, Mar 30 – Apr 27, 4:00-7:30pm.